 - Summarizes the empirical literature on drinking and anger

-- Provides a clear framework for assessing the anger-alcohol linkage
+- Presents a clear framework for assessing the anger-alcohol linkage

-- Discusses effective methods for client self-monitoring of craving
+- Discusses effective methods for client self-monitoring of cravings

 - Includes case studies on anger management-based alcohol therapy